-I’ve been meaning to respond to this article for awhile now, but you know how it is.
+I’ve been meaning to respond to a certain article for awhile now, but you know how it is.
 I’ve been pretty busy lately with so many things (especially a semi-permanent substitute teaching position that I began about a month ago which will last through the end of the school year).
-Anyway, the article is titled, “Rich get more in Tax Breaks than the Poor get from Welfare,” and feel like I’ve been saying this very thing for years! continue reading »
+Anyway, the article (which has since been taken down) is titled, “Rich get more in Tax Breaks than the Poor get from Welfare,” and feel like I’ve been saying this very thing for years! continue reading »

 Tag other programs